Matheus Paquetá: 2019: Loan to Monza

-On 23 January 2019, Italian Serie C side Monza announced the signing of Paquetà on a six-month loan from Tombense.
+On 23 January 2019, Italian Serie C side Monza announced the signing of Paquetá on a six-month loan from Tombense.
 He came on as a last-minute substitute in a Coppa Italia Serie C match against Pro Vercelli on 6 February.

 2020: Loans to CRB and Joinville

-Paquetà was sent on a six-month loan to CRB in the Campeonato Brasileiro Série B on 3 June 2020.
+Paquetá was sent on a six-month loan to CRB in the Campeonato Brasileiro Série B on 3 June 2020.
 He left the club without playing a game.

 On 18 September, he was sent on loan to Série D club Joinville, once again without featuring in any match.

 2020–2021: Return to Tombense

-Upon his return to Tombense, Paquetà made his Série C debut during the 2020 season, coming on as a substitute in the 87th minute in a 2–0 win over Brusque, on 21 November.
+Upon his return to Tombense, Paquetá made his Série C debut during the 2020 season, coming on as a substitute in the 87th minute in a 2–0 win over Brusque, on 21 November.

-2021–present: Loans to Boavista and Uberlândia
+2021: Loans to Boavista and Uberlândia

-On 25 June 2021, Paquetà joined Boavista in the Série D on loan.
+On 25 June 2021, Paquetá joined Boavista in the Série D on loan.
 Less than one month later, he moved to fellow-Série D side Uberlândia on loan.
 Paqueta made his league debut on 24 July, as a starter in a 2–0 win against Águia Negra.